Introduction and Motivation

-Build status Coverage status Gitter Maven Central
+Build status Coverage status Maven Central Discord

 circe (pronounced SUR-see, or KEER-kee in classical Greek, or CHEER-chay in Ecclesiastical Latin) is a JSON library for Scala (and Scala.js).